 Total shoulder replacement, also known as total shoulder arthroplasty (TSA), is a tremendously successful procedure for treating the severe pain and stiffness that often result at the end stage of various forms of arthritis or degenerative joint disease of the shoulder joint.
-The primary goal of shoulder replacement surgery is pain relief, with a secondary benefit of restoring motion, strength, and function.
+The primary goal of shoulder replacement surgery is pain relief, with a secondary benefit of restoring motion, strength, function, and assisting with returning patients to an activity level as near to normal as possible.
+Many patients return to the sports they love like tennis, golf, and swimming, while also pursuing personal health initiatives such as individual training, yoga and pilates.

-The surgery involves replacing the humeral head (or joint “ball”) and the glenoid (called the “socket”). [see Fig. 1] Partial shoulder replacement (or hemi-replacement) may also be indicated with certain severe shoulder fractures of the humeral head.
-This technique requires the replacement of that component only.
+The actual surgery involves replacing the damaged humeral head (or joint “ball”) with a metal ball, and putting a new smooth plastic surface on the glenoid (called the “socket”). [see Fig. 2] Metal on plastic surfaces (rather than metal on metal) are the hallmark of virtually all shoulder replacement implant systems.
+Partial shoulder replacement (or hemi-replacement) may also be indicated with certain severe shoulder fractures of the humeral head.
+This technique requires the replacement of the ball component only.

-The most common indication for TSA is shoulder pain due to arthritis that cannot be controlled with non-operative treatment such as anti-inflammatory medications and rest.
+The most common indication for TSA is shoulder pain due to arthritis that cannot be controlled with non-operative treatment such as anti-inflammatory medications by mouth or injection, or rest.
 Accompanying the pain is a progressive stiffness and loss of motion, with the patient often experiencing a grinding or grating sensation within the shoulder joint that is disturbing and painful.
+These sensations represent the bones of the ball and socket, devoid of cartilage, rubbing against one another.

-A series of standard x-rays are taken to determine the condition of the shoulder joint.
-A CT scan and Magnetic Resonance Imaging (MRI) may also be necessary to evaluate bone quality as well as the condition of important surrounding structures such as the rotator cuff tendon.
-Those with possible nerve damage may also undergo an EMG test.
+A series of standard x-rays are taken to determine the condition of the shoulder joint (See Figure 1).
+A CT scan, which is a specialized x-ray, and Magnetic Resonance Imaging (MRI) which is not an x-ray, may also be necessary to evaluate bone quality as well as the condition of important surrounding structures such as the rotator cuff tendon.
+Those with possible nerve damage may also undergo an EMG test, or Nerve Conduction test, to evaluate the nerves which feed the important muscles of the shoulder.

 In some chronic arthritic conditions such as ankylosing spondylitis, which may be associated with a stiff elbow and a stiff shoulder, TSA may be considered to improve overall function in the shoulder and arm, regardless of the pain level experienced by the patient.